What is the registration process?

 How do I take time off?

-No. This is a breach of our terms and conditions, and would result in immediate de-listing and banning.
+No. This is a breach of our terms and conditions, and would result in immediate de-listing, banning, and the cancellation of all your bookings.

 Can I look at other cleaners' details on the site?